syncfusion/xamarin.android-docs/xamarin-android/SfMaps/MapsProvider.md

 # Map providers support in SfMaps

-The maps control supports map providers such as OpenStreetMap and Bing Maps that can be added to an imagery layer in maps.
+The maps control supports map providers such as [`OpenStreetMap`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Maps.LayerType.html#Com_Syncfusion_Maps_LayerType_OSM) and [`Bing Maps`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Maps.LayerType.html#Com_Syncfusion_Maps_LayerType_Bing) that can be added to an imagery layer in maps.

 ## OpenStreetMap

 The OpenStreetMap (OSM) is a world map; it was built by a community of mappers.
 It is free to use under an open license.
 This allows you view geographical data in a collaborative way from anywhere on the earth.
-The OSM provides small tile images based on your requests and combines them into a single image to display the map area in the maps control.
+The [`OSM`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Maps.LayerType.html#Com_Syncfusion_Maps_LayerType_OSM) provides small tile images based on your requests and combines them into a single image to display the map area in the maps control.

 ### Adding OSM in maps

-The maps control uses `imagery layer` to display the tile images from the OSM service.
-To use `OSM`, add an imagery layer in maps’ layers collection.
+The maps control uses [`ImageryLayer`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Maps.ImageryLayer.html) to display the tile images from the OSM service.
+To use [`OSM`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Maps.LayerType.html#Com_Syncfusion_Maps_LayerType_OSM), add an imagery layer in maps’ layers collection.

 {% tabs %}